yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 handshake (or in TLS 1.3, a Key Update) to rotate the session key.

 When a receiver has reached IL, the implementation SHOULD close the connection.
-When a receiver is approaching IL, the implementation SHOULD initiate a new handshake (or in DTLS 1.3 a Key Update) to rotate the session key.

 For all TLS 1.3 cipher suites, readers are referred to Section 5.5 of {{RFC8446}}.